cs-ed/edtech-plan-msrobertsGHS/README.md

 •

 Building Student Resiliency
-•	Explicitly teaching debugging strategies to reduce student frustration
+•	Explicitly teaching debugging strategies to reduce student frustration will help students be more productive when they encounter problems with their code.
+•	Students can become easily frustrated and lose motivation using the novice approach of “guess and check.”
+Therefore, having students practice debugging strategies will increase self-monitoring, self-assessment, and build independence.

+Individualized Educational Plans
+•	Although the UDL is effective for all students, it does not remove the need to still provide student specific accommodations and modifications per their IEP.